tudelft3d/geo2021/rules/index.md

 1. Find a thesis topic and supervisors, either by picking from a topic from [the list](../potentialtopics/) or by agreeing on a custom topic.
 Talk to the responsible Geomatics staff to know more about it and to confirm that you will do it.
 2. Fill in the form below.
-3. Before the [A1 registration deadline](../dates/), you should register your graduation project by submitting a case in [MyCase](https://mycase.tudelft.nl).
+3. Before the [A1 registration deadline](../dates/), which is at the end of week 2, you should register your graduation project by submitting a case in [MyCase](https://mycase.tudelft.nl).
 This includes submitting some details about you, a working title for the graduation project, the names of both of your supervisors, possibly the name of your co-reader (if you already have one), and the weeks in which you'll reach the different As (use the [graduation calendar](../dates/)).
-4. Together with your supervisors, schedule your A1 before the [registration deadline](../dates/).
+4. Together with your supervisors, schedule your A1 before the end of week 4.
 They will enter the date in the system (SuperSaaS) if it's available, or through email if it's not.

 <div data-tf-live="01JVYR7EZE44W3YHFMM1DED3Y3"></div><script src="//embed.typeform.com/next/embed.js"></script>